WICG/turtledove/FLEDGE.md

 This will cause the browser to execute the appropriate bidding and auction logic inside a collection of dedicated worklets associated with the buyer and seller domains.
 The `auctionSignals`, `sellerSignals`, and `perBuyerSignals` values will be passed as arguments to the appropriate functions that run inside those worklets — the `auctionSignals` are made available to everyone, while the other signals are given only to one party.

-In some cases, multiple SSPs may want to run their own auction and send the winner up to another auction.
+In some cases, multiple SSPs may want to participate in an auction, with the winners of separate auctions being passed up to another auction, run by another SSP.
 To facilitate these "component auctions", `componentAuctions` can optionally contain additional auction configurations for each seller's "component auction".
-The winning bid of each of these "component auctions" will be passed to the top-most auction.
+The winning bid of each of these "component auctions" will be passed to the "top-level" auction.
 How bids are scored in this case is further described in [2.4 Scoring Bids in Component Auctions](#24-scoring-bids-in-component-auctions).
 The `AuctionConfig` of component auctions may not have their own `componentAuctions`.

 The returned `auctionResultPromise` object is _opaque_: it is not possible for any code on the publisher page to inspect the winning ad or otherwise learn about its contents, but it can be passed to a Fenced Frame for rendering.
 (The [Fenced Frame Opaque Source explainer](https://github.com/shivanigithub/fenced-frame/blob/master/OpaqueSrc.md) has initial thoughts about how this could be implemented.)
 If the auction produces no winning ad, the return value can also be null, although this non-opaque return value leaks one bit of information to the surrounding page.
 In this case, for example, the seller might choose to render a contextually-targeted ad.